PirateGrunt/Miles/index.md

 ---
-title: Index
+title: Miles
 layout: page
 ---

-This is a website where Leia reviews movies.
-Click on a link to the left to read one!
+Hello and welcome to Miles' website!
+I'm going to write lots of things here.